Colombian Papas Chorreadas (Potatoes in Tomato-Cheese Sauce)

 Instructions

-• While the potatoes cook, make the sauce (chorreado)
+• Prepare the creamy cheese sauce (chorreado)

 Notes